Red wine glazed pearl onions are caramelized in a flavorful sauce. Delicious and festive side dish for any holiday meal.

 - ½ cup dry red wine

-- In al arge skillet, heat 1 tbsp oil over medium-high heat.
+- In al arge skillet, heat 1 tablespoon oil over medium-high heat.
 Add 1 bag of onions, the bay leaf and 1 thyme sprig.
 Cook, stirring occasionally, until onions begin to turn deep golden brown in spots, 6 to 8 min.
 Transfer to a bowl with a slotted spoon.
-Repeat with remaining 1 tbsp oil, onions and thyme sprig.
+Repeat with remaining 1 tablespoon oil, onions and thyme sprig.
 Return first batch to skillet.